Dhakkshin/sem2_C/structs/structs.md

 }
 ```

-2. Question 2
-create a struct for a person with a name, height, marks(6) and age.
+2. Create a struct for a person with a name, height, marks(6) and age.
 Get input for 3 persons
   - intitalise
   - get input
   - print values, average marks for each person.